"People who fight fire

-One of the things that is hard for a nation or a society to do is to come to grips with the evils it has done.
-It tries to make excuses, saying 'it was the best choice we had at the time' or 'we didn't know (better)', or 'we did what we were told', or 'that was our ancestors, not us'.
+One of the things that is hardest for a nation or a society to do is to come to grips with the evils it has done.
+'It was the best choice we had at the time' or 'We didn't know (better)', or 'We did what we were told', or 'That was our ancestors, not us'.
 There may, indeed, be some truth to the excuses, but not enough to justify our actions.
 There is no reconciliation without taking responsibility.
-The Bible says that there's a tie between what we know and what we are responsible for (for one instance, see Hebrews 10:26), and this is true of whatever groups, cliques, neighborhoods, ethnicities, classes, and races we are in, no less than for each of us as a person.
-There is also a bond between what we know that we are responsible to know, and what we are responsible for; deliberate (or even benign) ignorance is no excuse.
-Historically, it's always been very easy for us to plead ignorance, but very hard to really believe we're ignorant, because the truth is out there and some will see it, eventually toppling the house of cards that backs its evils.
+The Bible says that there's a tie between what we know and what we are responsible for (for one instance, see Hebrews 10:26).
+This is no less true of whatever groups, cliques, neighborhoods, ethnicities, classes, and races we are in.
+There's also a bond between what we know that we are responsible to know, and what we are responsible for.
+Deliberate (or even benign) ignorance is no excuse.
+It's easy for us to plead ignorance, but very hard to really be (or stay) ignorant.
+The truth will make itself known, eventually toppling the house of cards that buttresses the evil deeds.

 "Every act of forgiveness involves at least three

 ---- Lewis Smedes

 The idea of 'social repentance' and 'social reconciliation' sounds like a secularist sop, at first.
 The world loves to take aspects of the faith and take God out of them.
 But think about it: aren't these societal needs expressed in Scripture, too?
 The Hebrew prophets called on whole nations to stop doing evil -- and not just Judah, but Edom and Babylon and Egypt and Assyria.
 The apostles practiced reconciliation, though fitfully, with lots of starts and stops, in whatever society ruled theirs.
 Even most bad regimes usually seek the positive, nation-building effects that help glue a society together, but for those to take place, reconciliation is needed.